pandas-dev/pandas/doc/source/visualization.rst

 .. note::

-   For more formatting and sytling options, see :ref:`below <visualization.formatting>`.
+   For more formatting and styling options, see :ref:`below <visualization.formatting>`.

 .. ipython:: python
     :suppress: